mui/material-ui/docs/data/base/guides/interoperability-with-tailwind-css/interoperability-with-tailwind-css.md

 export default Player;
 ```

-After this, you should see the player from the picture above.
-If you try to interact with it, for example use the slider, you will notice that it doesn't do anything.
-We are going to be adding the functionality in the next steps.
+Next, add the `Player` component in the `App.tsx` file.
+You should see the player render as it is on the screenshot above.
+However, the component is not yet interactive.
+That's what we'll do in the next step.

 ## Adding an interactive Slider component

+Let's start by giving life to the slider.
-In order to fix the issue with the uninteractive `Slider`, we are going to use the `SliderUnstyled` component from MUI Base.
+For that, we'll use the `SliderUnstyled` component from MUI Base.
-Let's add a new file next to the `App.tsx`, called `Slider.tsx`.
+The first step is creating a new file called `Slider.tsx`.
-Next we will create a custom `Slider` component that uses the `SliderUnstyled` component.
+Now, copy the code below in the file.

 ```tsx
 import * as React from 'react';